 Changing courses at NTU

 If you decide to change course, it may not be possible to use your current Student visa, even if you will be remaining at NTU.
-This depends on when your visa was granted, as well as the time you will need to complete your new course.
+This depends on factors such as when your visa was granted and the time you will need to complete your new course.

 As a guideline, if your Student visa was granted on or after 6 April 2016, you can use your visa to study a different course only if the two courses are related and if you have enough time on your current visa to complete the new course, i.e. the new and old courses are the same length.

 If you need more time to complete your new course, you will have to make a visa application before you start the new course.
 This visa application will have to be made overseas – it will not be possible for you to apply in the UK due to the academic progression requirement.

 If you are switching to a new course which is not related to your original course, you will have to return overseas to apply for a new Student visa.
 The visa application will have to be made at the point when you decide to switch courses – you will need to ensure that if you are switching courses, you do this at a time when you will be able to return overseas to make your visa application, for example during a University vacation.